jamalvh/MTickets/README.md

 # MTickets 🚀

-A safer second-hand UofM ticket exchange service in devolopment.
+A safer second-hand UofM ticket exchange service in development.